nikitavoloboev/data/macOS/apps/hazel.md

 git push
 ```

 The reason for the if statement there is that I use [Nix](../../package-managers/nix.md) package manager and my `git` command is installed with Nix so I want Hazel to use it.
-At least that was the case on my system.
+Otherwise it failed on my system.

 ## Notes
 - If you want to have your rules to be applied onto subfolders as well as the directory chosen, add this rule.